io_uring_register(2) — Linux manual page

 supported as well.
 Note that the entire huge page will be

-pinned in the kernel, even if only a portion of it is
+pinned in the kernel, even if only a portion of it is used.

 After a successful call, the supplied buffers are mapped

-into the kernel and eligible for I/O. To make use of
+into the kernel and eligible for I/O. To make use of them,

-them, the application must specify the
+the application must specify the IORING_OP_READ_FIXED or

-IORING_OP_READ_FIXED or IORING_OP_WRITE_FIXED opcodes in
+IORING_OP_WRITE_FIXED opcodes in the submission queue entry

-the submission queue entry (see the struct io_uring_sqe
+(see the struct io_uring_sqe definition in

-definition in io_uring_enter(2)), and set the buf_index
+io_uring_enter(2)), and set the buf_index field to the

-fields must fall within the indexed buffer.
+within the indexed buffer.

-It is perfectly valid to setup a large buffer and then
+It is perfectly valid to setup a large buffer and then only

-within the originally mapped region.
+the originally mapped region.

 An application can increase or decrease the size or number